-Spell out first through “ninth,” use figures for 10th and higher; do not superscript the ordinal.
+Ordinals follow the number rule: Spell out “first” through “ninth,” use figures for “10th” and higher.
+Do not superscript the ordinal.

 Spell out the word “percent,” but not the numeral preceding “percent.” (e.g. 99 percent, 4 percent).
-Use the symbol % in charts.
+Use the symbol “%” in charts and tables.
 Precede decimal with a zero for amounts less than 1 percent (0.3 percent).
-The verb used with percent depends on whether its entity is singular or plural (20 percent of the class is sleeping… 13 percent of the teachers are camping)
+The verb used with percent depends on whether its entity is singular or plural: Nearly 20 percent of the class is sleeping; Only 15 percent of the teachers are camping.

-Use numerals for credit hours. (e.g. To be considered a full-time student, you must take 12 semester hours of credit.)
+Scholastic credit hours use numerals: To be considered a full-time student, you must take 12 semester hours of credit.